skylerto/skylerto.github.io/_posts/2015-07-14-encryption-in-java.markdown

 # Structure

-At the moment the application has a CLI, it taks as arguments, the input file, output file, and an encryption key.
+At the moment the application has a CLI, it takes as arguments, the input file, output file, and an encryption key.
+Here is the Data model:

 # Encryption Algorithm

-The algorithm used tp encrypt is a simple symmetric encryption, it gets the integer value of the character and performs simple additions an modulo then convert the integer back to a character.
+The algorithm used tp encrypt is a simple symmetric encryption, encrypt over positive key, decrypt over negative.
+The algorithm gets the integer value of the character and performs simple additions an modulo then convert the integer back to a character.